bowen-upenn/llm_token_bias/README.md

 <img src=figures/bunnies.png />
 </p>

 We take the classic [Linda Problem](https://en.wikipedia.org/wiki/Conjunction_fallacy) in Psychology as another example.
+Below is the original problem statement.
 > Linda is 31 years old, single, outspoken, and very bright.
 She majored in philosophy.
 As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in anti-nuclear demonstrations.
 Which is more probable?
 >
 > (a) Linda is a bank teller.